 Marriott, Ponte Vedra, FL, October 28-31, 2001.
 From an exploration of finance

-and refinance strategies to interactive discussions on design optimization and
+and refinance strategies to interactive discussions on design

 the integration of technology, from leveraging bottom-line energy

 issues to successfully

 integrating outsourcing operations, the Buildings Conference will put you and

 your organization on top and on target.
 Developed specifically for top management

 executives involved in the development, management, and direction of the commercial

 buildings industry, this event will allow you to network with your peers and industry